splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

    * - Database Query Performance
      - No
-     - Yes.
-Only displays for Redis and SQL databases.
+     - Yes, only displays for Redis and SQL databases.
      - No
      - No